redis/redis-om-node/README.md

 #### Searching on Dates

-If you have a field type of `date` in your schema, you can search on it using [Dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formated strings, or the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds*:
+If you have a field type of `date` in your schema, you can search on it using [Dates](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) formatted strings, or the [UNIX epoch time](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date#the_ecmascript_epoch_and_timestamps) in *seconds*:

 ```javascript
 studios = await studioRepository.search().where('established').on(new Date('2010-12-27')).return.all()